egorcl/data-mgmt/adbcertificationlabs/ConnectingtoAutonomousDatabase.md

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.23.36%20PM.png](./media/image4.png)

-5. Which opens up a screen where the Wallet can be downloaded as well as connection strings be copied from (more on this in other modules)
+5. This step opens up a screen where the wallet can be downloaded as well as connection strings be copied from (more on this in other modules)

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.23.44%20PM.png](./media/image5.png)

-## Examining the Wallet File
+## Module 2:  Examining the Wallet File

 1. Navigate to the location in your system where the file was downloaded (typically your DOWNLOADS directory).